mik-laj/discovery-api/gen_data/release_notes_md/life_sciences_docs_release_notes.md

 **Beta**

-This product or feature is in a pre-release state and might change or have limited support.
-For more information, see the [ product launch stages ](/products#product-launch-stages) .
+This product or feature is covered by the [ Pre-GA Offerings Terms ](/terms/service-terms#1) of the Google Cloud Platform Terms of Service.
+Pre- GA products and features may have limited support, and changes to pre-GA products and features may not be compatible with other pre-GA versions.
+For more information, see the [ launch stage descriptions ](/products#product- launch-stages) .

 This page documents production updates to Cloud Life Sciences.
 Check this page for announcements about new or updated features, bug fixes, known issues, and